Creating a Meaningful Life Journey (& Remembering a Sports Milestone)

 Love him or hate him, Rodgers has been blessed with unique talents and carries a distinctive voice which he isn’t afraid to use.
 Love him or hate him, he has made a mark on the world.

 So both Rodgers and Yanni have left an indelible imprint on the world, and I guess that is a goal of mine as well: to leave a mark on the world.
 To keep searching and searching until I discover all of the various talents that God has put inside of me.
 To find a way to use those talents to improve the lives of myself and others.
-To keep digging and digging until I can express my soul like Yanni does, in a way that allows myself and others to transcend material surroundings and burdensome anxieties.
+To keep digging and digging until I can express my soul like Yanni does, in a way that allows both myself and others to transcend material surroundings and burdensome anxieties.
 To find my voice in the way that Aaron Rodgers has found his.
-To leave some sort of legacy, but mostly to make my life’s journey meaningful and fulfilling.
-To know that there is a journey going on here, and not just a plodding series of mindless chores to be suffered through.
+To leave some sort of legacy, but mostly to make my life’s journey meaningful and fulfilling in a way that resonates personally.

 Isn’t that what we want, deep down?
 To be able to express ourselves in a meaningful way?
 To build a life journey that is adventurous and fulfilling?
 Let’s keep those higher aims in mind, all of us, and see where it leads.